MischaU8/yumyum/commands/repeat-last-command_2Y8o3WY8ra0.md

 Version:
 Uploaded: 2023-04-18

-If you'd like to repeat the last command, simply use the keyboard shortcut `shift-R`.
+If you'd like to repeat the last command, simply use the keyboard shortcut `Shift-R`.

 This can be a handy feature so be sure to add it to your workflow.